radio3-network/geogram/README.md

 Geogram is an Android app designed to enable seamless communication in both **off-grid** and **internet-enabled** environments.
 The app leverages **Wi-Fi Direct** and **Bluetooth Low Energy (BLE)** for off-grid messaging and traditional internet connections for online messaging.
 Geogram ensures connectivity even in remote areas.

+*ATTENTION*: App is not yet available for download (early development)

 ---

 ## Features